< Back

 Readiness Testing

-• the cause of respiratory failure has improved or resolved
+• The cause of respiratory failure has improved or resolved.

-• the ABG values indicate a pH above 7.25
+• The ABG values indicate a pH above 7.25.

-• the vital signs reflect that the patient is hemodynamically stable, with minimal or no use of vasopressors
+• The vital signs reflect that the patient is hemodynamically stable, with minimal or no use of vasopressors.

-• the patient proves that they can initiate inspiratory effort, whether during sedation interruption or while lightly sedated
+• The patient proves that they can initiate inspiratory effort, whether during sedation interruption or while lightly sedated.

 Spontaneous Breathing Trials (SBTs)

-Studies analyzing SBTs compared to gradual weaning show conflicting data on which strategy produces a lessened mechanical ventilation time, making contrasting recommendations.
+Studies analyzing SBTs compared to gradual weaning show conflicting data on which strategy produces a lessened MV time, making contrasting recommendations.
 However, research consistently suggests that SBTs are successful, efficient, and safe in most patients, making them an ideal method for ventilator weaning.
 A recent international study involving 1,868 adults mechanically ventilated for longer than 24 hours in six geographic regions globally found significant variation in weaning practices.
 Within this trial, direct extubation was related to a lower mortality rate and shorter duration of ventilation and ICU admission when compared with those undergoing a spontaneous breathing trial (SBT).
 However, the authors admit that this may be due to greater illness severity among those undergoing SBT.
-Findings indicate the need to further study optimal weaning practices worldwide (Burns et al., 2021; Epstein & Walkey, 2020).
+Findings indicate the need to further study optimal weaning practices worldwide (Burns et al., 2021; Epstein & Walkey, 2024).

 • The patient should not breathe faster than 35 breaths/minute for more than 5 minutes.

-• The patient’s oxygen saturation should not fall below 90% (or PaO2 50 mmHg)
+• The patient's oxygen saturation should not fall below 90% (or PaO2 50 mm Hg)

-• The patient’s systolic BP should remain between 90 - 180 mmHg.
+• The patient's systolic blood pressure should remain between 90 to 180 mm Hg.

 • The patient should not demonstrate a change in mental status (somnolence, delirium, or agitation), increased anxiety, diaphoresis, or indications of severe discomfort.

-• The patient’s PaCO2 should not increase > 10 mmHg, and their pH should not decrease >0.1 from the pre-weaning baseline.
+• The patient's PaCO2 should not increase greater than 10 mm Hg, and their pH should not decrease greater than 0.1 from the pre-weaning baseline.

 Alternative Methods